 During the clinical development, delafloxacin demonstrated a good safety and tolerability profile, with improved characteristics in comparison to other antibiotics of this class (absence of QT-prolongation and phototoxicity).

 Delafloxacin has been approved by FDA and EMA for the indication of Acute Bacterial Skin and Skin Structure Infections (ABSSSI).
-A phase IIIb study is currently ongoing in a sub-population of ABSSSI patients with Surgical Site Infections (SSI).

 Furthermore, a global phase III registrational trial in hospitalized patients with Community Acquired Bacterial Pneumonia (CABP) has been recently completed and the marketing authorization for CABP has been submitted to EMA.